🍂

 Sleepy-guy

 Somnolence is a commonly seen symptom of increased ammonia levels in the blood.
+It is primarily a result of the neurotoxic effects of elevated ammonia levels on the brain and leads to decreased brain function.
 Increased blood ammonia levels also lead to disorientation, confusion, combativeness, agitation, stroke-like symptoms, lethargy, and delirium.

 Slurring of Speech